 Spinach can be added to egg dishes or sauteed and used in pasta recipes.
 (Here’s my favorite spring recipe using spinach, asparagus and spring garlic, though it also works great without the asparagus.)

-You can even make delicate chips out of spinach when you run low on kale!
+You can even make delicate chips out of spinach when you run low on kale chips!

 Note that like kale, spinach is rich in oxalates, which can interfere with mineral absorption.
 Cooking decreases oxalate content, though, so just make sure you’re not eating huge quantities of spinach raw.